7.0 Office of Housing and Residence Life

 7.4.4 Fire Safety

 In conjunction with the College’s commitment to community living, certain regulations have been implemented to protect the buildings and most importantly, individual lives.
-Again, we rely heavily on the students’ common sense, but offer the following specifics:
+We rely heavily on the students’ common sense, but offer the following specifics:

-- Christmas lights, candles, multiple plugs without circuit breakers, extension cords, space heaters, hot plates, barbecue grills, toaster ovens, halogen lamps and other heat-producing and/or cooking appliances are not permitted in the residence halls, except where specifically permitted by the Residence Life Staff.
+- Candles, multiple plugs without circuit breakers, extension cords, space heaters, hot plates, barbecue grills, toaster ovens, halogen lamps and other heat-producing and/or cooking appliances are not permitted in the residence halls, except where specifically permitted by the Residence Life Staff.
 These items will be confiscated.
-Students will need to make arrangements with their Area Coordinator to retrieve the items when they are leaving the campus.
+Students will need to make arrangements with their Residence Life Coordinator to retrieve the items when they are leaving the campus.

 - Open flames, including, but not limited to candles, incense, barbecue grills, blowtorches and lanterns are not permitted for use anywhere in the residence halls.
 These items will be confiscated by residence life staff.
 These items will be discarded and will not be returned to the resident.